dealien/XCOM-Save-Reader/user/README.txt

-Place your XCOM save files here, or copy scripts to your OpenXCOM folder to use
+Copy your XCOM save files in their respective subfolders here, or copy scripts to your OpenXCOM folder to use